shapely/shapely/docs/installation.rst

 You will have to make the shared library file available to the Python interpreter.
 There are in general four ways of making Python aware of the location of shared library:

-1. Copy the shared libraries into the pygeos module directory (this is how Windows binary wheels work: they are distributed with the correct dlls in the pygeos module directory)
+1. Copy the shared libraries into the shapely module directory (this is how Windows binary wheels work: they are distributed with the correct dlls in the shapely module directory)
 2. Copy the shared libraries into the library directory of the Python interpreter (this is how Anaconda environments work)
 3. Copy the shared libraries into some system location (``C:\Windows\System32``; ``/usr/local/lib``,